BaraaSoft/basicMVP_1/README.md

-# basicMVP_1
+# Basic MVP
-Basic Implementation of MVP architectural in Android Using simple login example
+Basic Implementation of MVP architectural in Android using Dagger 2 in simple login example